 The output circuit has the P-channel output control function and either the sink open drain output or the C-MOS output can be selected.

-When this port is used as the serial interface or the UART, setting for serial interface selecting function is also needed.
+When this port is used as the UART, setting for serial interface selecting function is also needed.
 For details, refer to "8.4 Serial Interface Selecting Function".

 Table 8-18 Port PB